Try Basic Fixes

-Toggling the Airplane mode is an easy way to refresh your Android network connections.
-If a minor network glitch prevents Play Store from connecting to the internet, enabling and disabling the Airplane mode should help.
+- Toggle airplane mode: Turning airplane mode on and off is an easy way to refresh all the network connections on your Android.
+If it’s just a minor network glitch preventing Play Store from connecting to the internet, toggling the airplane mode should help.

-Google Play Store accumulates cache data on your phone to perform certain tasks faster.
+The Google Play Store accumulates cache data on your phone to perform certain tasks faster.
 Over time, this data could become outdated or corrupted for various reasons and conflict with app processes.
-Try clearing this data to see if Play Store can connect to the internet again.
+You can try clearing this cache data and see if that gets the Play Store to work.

-Step 1: Long-press the Play Store app icon and tap the ‘i’ icon from the resulting menu.
+Step 1: Long-press the Play Store app icon and tap the info icon from the resulting menu.

 Step 2: Go to Storage and tap the Clear cache option at the bottom.

-Having your phone set to an incorrect date or time can prevent Play Store from connecting to the servers and lead to various errors.
-This usually happens when you disable the ‘Automatic date and time’ feature on your Android.
-Here’s how you can re-enable it.
+Having your phone set to an incorrect date or time can prevent the Play Store from connecting to the servers and lead to various errors.
+This usually happens when you disable the automatic date and time feature on your Android.
+Here’s how to enable it.

 Step 1: Open the Settings menu on your phone and go to General management.